Magisterial District Judge Court - Filing Suit

 How Does the Defendant Find Out About the Lawsuit?

-After you file the complaint, the Magisterial District Judge's office will serve it on the defendant, either in person or by mail.
-Because you may have to pay for personal service, you might want to ask that the complaint be served by mail (it is much cheaper, though possibly slower).
+After you file the complaint, the Magisterial District Judge’s office will serve it on the defendant, either in person or by mail.
+If you have to pay for service, ask for the complaint to be served by mail as mail service is less expensive.

 When Will the Hearing be Set?

 The Magisterial District Judge will set a date for the hearing and send a written notice of the date to you and to the defendant.
 The hearing must be set for not less than 12 days and not more than 60 days after the complaint is filed.
-You have a right to ask the Magisterial District Judge to postpone the hearing-known as a continuance.
-If there is a problem with the date on which they schedule the hearing, you or the defendant may ask the Magisterial District Judge to reschedule it.
-However, the Magisterial District Judge does not have to grant the request.
+If you need to change the hearing date, called a continuance, you have the right to do so one time under the court rules.
+Subsequent continuances are at the discretion of the Magisterial District Judge and only for good cause shown.
+The same rules apply to the defendant.
+A continuance(s) cannot extend the date of the hearing more than 90-days from the date you file the Complaint.

 How Should I Prepare for My Case?